Interaction Renormalization

 One approach is to formally take $s \to \infty$, and this yields the traditional classical limit of a spin system.
 In this limit spin operators commute and expectation values of polynomials become polynomials of expectation values.
 For example, $\langle \hat{S}^\alpha \hat{S}^\beta\rangle \to \langle \hat{S}^\alpha \rangle \langle \hat{S}^\beta\rangle$, because any corrections are damped by the factor $s^{-1} \to 0$.
 The expectation of a Stevens operator $\langle \hat{\mathcal{O}}_{k,q} \rangle$ would then become a classical Stevens function $\mathcal{O}_{k,q}(\langle\hat{\mathbf{S}}\rangle)$, i.e., a polynomial of the same form, but now applied to the expected dipole.
 Classical Stevens functions are constructed as homogeneous polynomials of order $k$, because lower-order terms would vanish in the limit $s \to \infty$.

-In a real magnetic compound, however, the spin magnitude $s$ is not necessarily large.
-To obtain a better approximation, one should avoid the formal limit $s \to \infty$.
-Our approach is to start with the full dynamics of SU(N) coherent states, and then constrain it to the space of pure dipole states $|\boldsymbol{\Omega}\rangle$.
+For real compounds with finite quantum spin-$s$, one can obtain a better approximation by avoiding the formal $s \to \infty$ limit.
+Corrections can be derived by starting from the full dynamics of SU(N) coherent states and then constraining to the space of pure dipole states $|\boldsymbol{\Omega}\rangle$.
 The latter are defined as any states where the expected dipole 3-vector,

 \[\boldsymbol{\Omega} ≡ \langle \boldsymbol{\Omega}| \hat{\mathbf{S}} | \boldsymbol{\Omega}\rangle,\]